Please contact our office at email@example.com, or leave a message at 978-388-0030. The Peace of the Lord be always with you!

 No rice, confetti, balloons, birdseed, rose petals, or other materials shall be thrown in or around the Church or Chapel.

-The Organist – $150 for ceremony; additional $25 fee per rehearsal with instrumentalist or singer.
-Make check payable directly to the Organist, by name.
+The Organist – $200 for ceremony; additional $25 fee per rehearsal with instrumentalist or singer.
+Make check payable directly to the Organist, Matt Siess.

-The Photographer – Our in-house photographer is available or you may provide your own.
+The Photographer – Our in-house photographer if available or you may provide your own.
 Please ask the priest for rates and services.

 Others – Fees for soloists and instrumentalists are arranged on an individual basis by the couple.
 The same is true of honoraria for clergy not on the staff of St. James.

 Parking for Guests – St. James has limited guest parking.
-The couple is suggested to contact the Police Department of Amesbury for information regarding reserved spaces on the street for limousines or family cars.
-The sexton will also be available to assist with parking needs.
+The couple must contact the Police Department of Amesbury for information regarding reserved spaces on the street for limousines or family cars.